SFH-Foundation/sfhfoundation/docs/reflections/spectrum/drive-for-excellence.md

 image: assets/images/04.jpg
 ---

-# Journey 3 - Guidance and Excellence
+# Journey 3 - Drive for Excellence

 We are impressionable creatures and need outer references until we can access our own inner soul - the resident teacher.